 What Makes this Method Unique

-“Writing by the Seat of Your Pants” means that you write like you read – with no thought before you plow ahead and see where the story takes you.
+Pantster writing or people who “write by the seat of their pants” means that you write like you read – with no thought before you plow ahead and see where the story takes you.

 What Makes it Magical